What is Alabama known for? Well, that depends on who you ask. Push aside any stereotypes and consider these interesting facts about Alabama.

 He now stands as a permanent fixture of the city, with a visit offering cool views of the skyline at sunset.
 You’ll also find the Vulcan Visitor’s Center, which catalogues the rise of Birmingham itself, a patchwork of hard work, baseball and big money.

-Inside Birmingham Civil Rights Institute in Alabama
+Facts About the Civil Rights Movement in Alabama

 When it comes to interesting facts about Alabama, at some point we have to move away from the fun.
 Serious and sobering, uplifting and inspiring, it was in Alabama that some of the most defining moments of the Civil Rights Movement in America took place.

-Rev Martin Luther King Preached here
+Rev Martin Luther King Preached Here

 He may have been born in Atlanta, Georgia, but Rev Dr Martin Luther King Jr was a preacher at the Dexter Avenue Memorial Church in Montgomery, Alabama before he became a spokesman, if not the spokesman, for the Civil Rights Movement in 1960s America.